Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 #### The Short

-Only contact a company through a form or phone number found directly on their website, and not submitted by a user (for example a Facebook post about Facebook's contact information).
+Only contact a company through a form or phone number found directly on their website, and _not_ submitted by a user (for example don't use a number from a Facebook post about Facebook's contact information).
 Don't search Google for a contact number for the company.

 <details><summary>The Details</summary>
 <div class="details-highlight">